Causes of a Toilet Overflow: Cleaning Up an Overflowing Toilet and How to Prevent Future Toilet Problems

 Clogged Toilet Bowl

-A clog in the toilet bowl cause most toilet backups.
+A clog in the toilet bowl causes most toilet backups.
 Clogs are usually caused by flushing the wrong things down the toilet.
 While your toilet is designed to flush toilet paper and waste, other items are likely to clog the drain.

 Avoid flushing diapers, sanitary products, paper towels, or any solid items.
 Additionally, while so-call flushable wipes imply they are safe to flush down the toilet, they are actually one of the biggest causes of clogs.